thoughtspot/community-tools/ThoughtSpot_Cloud_deployments/README.md

 $ export AWS_ACCESS_KEY_ID="yyyyyyyyyyyyyyyyy"

 ### Ready to start
-We are not ready to proceed with the setup.
+We are now ready to proceed with the setup.
-GO TO -> the respective cloud section under ./community-tools/ThoughtSpot_Cloud_deployments/ and follow the instructions in the README.md
+ - GO TO -> the respective cloud section under ./community-tools/ThoughtSpot_Cloud_deployments/
+ - follow the instructions in the README.md for the type of cluster (eg template_Heterogeneous_cluster)